Gmugra/net.cactusthorn.initializer/README.md

 ## What it can initialize for the moment?
 * all primitive and simple types, StringBuffer, StringBuilder, BigDecimal, BigInteger,
-* date/time: java.util.Date, java.sql.Date, java.util.Calendar, java.time.LocalDateTime, java.time.ZonedDateTime
+* date/time: java.util.Date, java.util.Calendar, java.time.LocalDateTime, java.time.ZonedDateTime
 * one-dimensional arrays of any type which described above
 * Collections with generic of any types which described above
 * Maps with generic of any types which described above as key or value